-As pilot partners seek to scale up and spread their change Pilot partners struggled to think through the supports initiatives, it was important to keep them focused on doing necessary for scaling their change actions up and out, therea trial and starting small.
-Pilot partners focused on working fore, more time was spent on how to sustain a continuous out the issues and problems that came up in the short cycle, improvement practice.
-Pilot partners were able to think more allowing them to be more thoughtful and precise as they about measures to use for impact and implementation in their spread the change to other areas in the LEA.
-But moreover, third and fourth cycle while also considering how to sustain it was vital to begin to think about the supports necessary at positive impact.
-The pilot leads directly engaged with the every level of the system.
-The teams spent between July 2018 pilot partners on the conversation on sustaining continuous and May 2019 immersed in their short cycles.
-The plan was for improvement after the pilot partnership as they designed their each team to present the results and next steps planned in the fourth cycle. implementation of the change action.
+As pilot partners seek to scale up and spread their change initiatives, it was important to keep them focused on doing a trial and starting small.
+Pilot partners focused on working out the issues and problems that came up in the short cycle, allowing them to be more thoughtful and precise as they spread the change to other areas in the LEA.
+But moreover, it was vital to begin to think about the supports necessary at every level of the system.
+The teams spent between July 2018 and May 2019 immersed in their short cycles.
+The plan was for each team to present the results and next steps planned in the implementation of the change action.